 - 1. Describe and explain fundamental cellular processes. - 2.
 Describe and explain how and why complementary molecular, biochemical and genetic experimental approaches are used to analyze diverse cellular processes. - 3.
 Identify the functions and roles of specific proteins and/or small molecules in the context of individual cellular processes and be able to integrate them into complex interconnected pathways. - 4.
-Predict the specific physiological consequences of perturbing the functions of individual components in multi-step pathways or processes. - 5.
+Predict the specific physiological consequences of perturbing the functions of individual components in complex multi-step pathways or processes. - 5.
 Interpret experimental results in order to elucidate a specific cellular process. - 6.
 Apply your understanding of multiple cellular processes to explain various human diseases and the therapeutic options available to treat them.

-Meeting Times and Location - NOTE CHANGE BELOW
+Meeting Times and Location

-NEW Class: 9:00-9:50 AM MWF Gilmer 130
+Class: 9:00-9:50 AM MWF Gilmer 130

-Discussion Sessions and Exams 1-3: Feb.10, Mar.
-16, Apr.
-67:00-9:00 PM Weds., Gilmer 130.
+Discussion Sessions and Exams 1-3: Weds., Sept.
+14, Oct.
+12, Nov.
+9, 7-9 PM Gilmer 130.

-Exam 4, Fri.
-May 6, 2:00-5:00 PM Gilmer 130
+Exam 4, Sat.
+Dec.
+10 2-5 PM, Gilmer 130